-Question: "What is the pseudepigrapha?"
+Question: "What are the pseudepigrapha?"

 While the pseudepigrapha may be of interest to students of history and ancient religious thought, they are not inspired by God and therefore not part of the canon of Scripture.
 Reasons to reject the pseudepigrapha are 1) they were written under false names.
 Any pretense or falsehood in a book naturally negates its claim of truthfulness.
 2) They contain anachronisms and historical errors.
 For example, in the Apocalypse of Baruch, the fall of Jerusalem occurs “in the 25th year of Jeconiah, king of Judah.”
 The problem is that Jeconiah was 18 years old when he began to reign, and he only reigned 3 months (2 Kings 24:8).
 There is no way to reconcile the “25th year” statement with the biblical account.
 3) They contain outright heresy.
-In the apocryphal Acts of John, for example, Jesus is presented as a spirit or phantasm who left no footprints when He walked, who could not be touched, and who did not really die on the cross.
+In the pseudepigraphal Acts of John, for example, Jesus is presented as a spirit or phantasm who left no footprints when He walked, who could not be touched, and who did not really die on the cross.